-C13 Application Fee If your institution has waived its application fee for the Fall 2022 a dmission cycle p lease select no. Does your institution have an application fee?
-Amount of application fee: Yes No Х - Yes No Can it be waived for applicants with financial need?
-100 110 7 If you have an application fee and an on-line appl lication option, plea ase indicate polic y for students Same fee Free Reduced Can on line application for he wai yed for Yes No I ٦ Can on-line application fee be wai applicants with financial need? ved for
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Yes No

+Does your institution have an applic ation fee? Х

+Amount of application fee:

+Yes No

+Can it be waived for applicants with financial need?

+If you have an application fee and who apply on-line: an on-line appli cation option, plea ase indicate polic y for students

+Same fee

+Free

+Reduced

+1 Yes No

+Can on-line application fee be wa ived for

+applicants with financial need?
+1464 101

-C14 Application closing date V
+C14 Application closing date

-Does your institution have an applica ation closing Yes No I 7
+017 Application closing date Yes No

-Does your mondation have an applica ation closing ^ l
+Does your institution have an applic date? ation closing Х

-Date
+Date ]

 Application closing date (fall) 12/1

 Priority Date 12/1

-i Herry Bate

-C45 And finest times finest vege at valents Yes No

-CIS Are first-time, first-year students a accepted for ter ms other than the ^

-C16 Notification to applicants of admis ssion decision s sent (fill in one only)

-х On a rolling basis beginning (date): 21-Dec
+C15 Are first-time, first-year students accepted for terms other than the fall?
+Yes X No C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning (date): 21-Dec By (date): Other:

-By (date): 2.200 -

-Other:

-C17 Reply policy for admitted applicar nts (fill in one on ly)
+C17 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):

-No set date

-Х Must reply by May 1st or within Other: 2 weeks if notified thereafter

-J Guier.

-Deadline for housing deposit (MMDI 1-May

-Amount of housing deposit: \$300 -

-Refundable if student does not enrol l?

-Yes, in full

-Yes, in part

-х No

-1

-C18 Deferred admission · 1

-Does your institution allow students to postpone enrollment after If yes, maximum period of postponement: Х

-ii yoo, maximum penou c , postponement • -

-C19 Early admission of high school st udents

-- Yes No
+CDS-C Page 11

-Does your institution allow high scho ol students to er nroll as full-time, x

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit
+Must reply by (date): X No set date Must reply by May 1st or within Other: 2 weeks if notified th nereafter Deadline for housing deposit (MMDI Amount of housing deposit: 1-May \$300 .
+Refundable if student does not enrol II?
+X Yes, in full Yes, in part No C18 Deferred admission V NI- Does your institution allow students admission?
+If yes, maximum period of postpone lment after Yes X No C19 Early admission of high school st • Does your institution allow high schofirst-time, first-year students one year graduation? ool students to enr Yes No X C20 Common Application: Question re moved from CDS.
+(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and · , C21 Early Decision v Does your institution offer an early d that permits students to apply and b well in advance of the regular notific commit to attending if accepted) for fall enrollment? e notified of an ad ation date and tha mission decision t asks students to Yes No X If "yes," please complete the following First or only early decision plan close First or only early decision plan notification of their early decision plan closing decision plan notification of their early decision plan notification. ing date ication date te For the Fall 2022 entering class: Number of early decision application Number of applicants admitted unde Please provide significant details ab er early decision pl lan C22 Early action Yes No Do you have a nonbinding early action notified of an admission decision we notification date but do not have to continue the continue to the c ll in advance of th e regular 103 X If "yes," please complete the following Early action closing date Early action notification date ng: - - Yes No Is your early action plan a "restrictive students from applying to other early h you limit

+CDS-C Page 12